-During experiment, we first extracted deep features from AlexNet (Krizhevsky et al, 2012) and VGG network (Simonyan and Zisserman, 2014).
-For classifier, support vector machine (SVM) with linear kernel implemented by Lib-SVM (Chang and Lin, 2011) was employed, and the penalty parameter C was determined by means of a five-fold crossvalidation method.
+During experiment, we first extracted deep features from AlexNet (Krizhevsky et al. 2012) and VGG network (Simonyan and Zisserman 2014).
+For classifier, support vector machine (SVM) with linear kernel implemented by LibSVM (Chang and Lin 2011) was employed, and the penalty parameter C was determined by means of a fivefold cross-validation method.
 The best single-label classification performance is 42.87% for AlexNet and 43.48% for VGG network.
 Concrete result for deep features from VGG network is shown in Table 1, in the form of a confusion matrix.
-From the matrix, we can see that there exists a very significant degree of confusion between these six basic emotions, which suggests that multi-label emotions analysis in real world can not be simply treated as single-label problem and techniques which can better comprehend the continuum of human emotional behavior should be developed to deal with this special data group.

-4 It's reasonable that there are no images with five or six labels in RAF-ML, since people can hardly perceive both negative and positive valence-level (for example, joyful and angry) simultaneously from still images, which occupy different regions in the valence-activation space (Cowie et al, 2001; Russell and Barrett, 1999).
+4 It's reasonable that there are no images with five or six labels in RAF-ML, since people can hardly perceive both negative and positive valence-level (for example, joyful and angry) simultaneously from still images, which occupy different regions in the valence-activation space (Cowie et al. 2001; Russell and Barrett 1999).